cucumber/docs/content/guides/browser-automation.md

    @When("^I search for \"(.*)\"$")
      public void search_for(String query) {
-        WebElement element = driver.findElelment(By.name("q"));
+        WebElement element = driver.findElement(By.name("q"));
-        //Enter Something to search for
+        // Enter something to search for
         element.sendKeys(query);
-        //Now submit the form.
+        // Now submit the form.
 WebDriver will find the form for us from the element element.submit();
    }

    @Then("^ the page title should start with \"(.*)\"$") public void checkTitle() {
-       //Google's search is rendered dynamically with JavaScript.
+       // Google's search is rendered dynamically with JavaScript
-       //Wait for the page to load timeout after ten seconds new WebDriverWait(driver,'10')).untill(new ExpectedCondition<Boolean> {
+       // Wait for the page to load timeout after ten seconds new WebDriverWait(driver,'10').until(new ExpectedCondition<Boolean>() {
            public Boolean apply(WebDriver d) {
-       return d.getTitle().toLowerCase.startsWith("cheese");
+               return d.getTitle().toLowerCase().startsWith("cheese");
-       //Should see: "cheese! -Google Search"
+               // Should see: "cheese! -Google Search"
+           }
+       });
     }

     @After()